davidparsson/junit-report-builder/README.md

 ---------

 ### 1.1.0
-- Adding attributes for test count, failure count, error count and skipped test count to testsuite elements
+- Added attributes for test count, failure count, error count and skipped test count to testsuite elements
+- Added ability to attach standard output and standard error logs to test cases

 ### 1.0.0
 - Simplified API by making the index module export a builder instance